Road infrastructure case

 The Grupo Austral case, or the road infrastructure case ("Causa Vialidad"), is an Argentine judicial proceeding entitled "No. 5048/2016 Grupo Austral et al. re abuse of authority and dereliction of the duties of a public official."
 It was initiated in 2016 by Judge Julián Ercolini, in a ruling dated 27 December 2016, who prosecuted businessman Lázaro Báez, former president Cristina Fernández de Kirchner, and several officials of her administration for various crimes.
 The case ended with a guilty sentence, which was appealed before the Supreme Court.
-The Court rejected the appeal and upheld the guilty verdict, which sentence Cristina Kirchner to a six-year jail sentence and banned her from running for office.
+The Court rejected the appeal and upheld the guilty verdict, which sentenced Cristina Kirchner to a six-year jail sentence and banned her from running for office.

 Investigation

 According to studies of the road budget during twelve years, 11.6% of the funds went to the Santa Cruz Province and to the businessman Lázaro Báez, who managed $24.5 billion in dozens of public works contracts.
 In addition, there are suspicions of overpricing in the public work assigned by the government.
 Furthermore, many of these projects were left unfinished.
 According to a report issued by the National Roads Authority and carried out by the government of Mauricio Macri, half of the 51 projects granted to the Grupo Austral of Lázaro Báez in Santa Cruz remained unfinished as of December 2015.
 Of these, 90% had doubled or almost tripled the initial work period, demonstrating that from 2010 onwards, Báez received projects worth more than $16 billion, which represented 80% of the total public works allocated by the nation to the province.

 On 12 September 2016, Federal Judge Julián Ercolini ordered former President Cristina Fernández de Kirchner to appear before the court on 20 October for alleged fraud against the public administration for directing public works contracts to businessman Lázaro Báez.
 The accusation relates to the construction of roads in the province of Santa Cruz between 2003 and 2015, which was monopolized by Austral Construcciones and its satellite companies, owned by Lázaro Báez.
 In addition, the judge understood that imposing a restraining order on his assets was appropriate "to prevent the handling, transfer, or disposition of assets that could ultimately constitute proceeds or profits from the crime under investigation."
 Cristina Fernández heads the list of 17 people called for questioning in the context of one of the chapters of the complaint for illicit association that Congresswoman Elisa Carrió filed in 2008.